-- A description or narrative explaining that waterbody affected that person during that moment or time of life.
+- A description or narrative explaining that the waterbody affected that person during that moment or time of life

 Studies show that Canadians value water and nature more than any other country; yet, we rank lowest in the developed world for environmental protection.
-With regulations safe-guarding fish and water being severely eroded over the past decade, now more than ever, Canadians need to rediscover their deep personal connections to the water bodies that have touched their lives.
+With the severe erosion of regulations safeguarding fish and water over the past decade, now more than ever, Canadians need to rediscover their deep personal connections to the water bodies that have touched their lives.

 When you share your Watermark, you are:

-- Helping researchers identify waters where people swim, drink, or fish, so that those uses can be protected in the future; and,
+- Helping researchers identify waters where people swim, drink, or fish, so that those users can be protected in the future